Level 7 Accountancy Professional Apprenticeship: student guide

 Once your training provider and employer have agreed that you are provisionally competent in the apprenticeship requirements, and you have spent at least 12 months on the apprenticeship programme, you can move onto the end-point assessment.

-To pass the gateway review, your employer will need to confirm that you:
+To pass the gateway review, your employer will agree that you:

 - are, in their view, competent in the role and ready to do the end-point assessment;